 A little more patience and understanding on all our parts may help parents the most.
 Parents often struggle with guilt around their child’s condition, and worry that their parenting will be judged by people who don’t realize that the child’s behaviors are out of their control.
 Because of this, “parents can feel very isolated, and may tend to keep their child at home because it’s a more manageable environment,” Michele says.

 For anyone who wants to take a proactive step to help support families with an autistic child, consider purchasing AHA’s Pamper Me Pantry, a gift box filled with some of the best natural products available.
 Proceeds from your purchase will help provide a family with supplemental nutrition like omega-3s, probiotics, vitamins, minerals, and more.
-And for a deeper dive into topics on autism, sign up for AHA’s annual online Autism Hope Summit, with some of the country’s top health care and nutrition specialists.
+And for a deeper dive into topics on autism, here’s a resource on autism and sleep, and be sure to sign up for AHA’s annual online Autism Hope Summit, with some of the country’s top health care and nutrition specialists.

 There’s still a great deal we don’t know about autism, but strides are made all the time toward a better understanding and approach to the disorder.
 From my own perspective trying to better appreciate autism, there is one thing I can now say with certainty: There’s always reason for hope.

 YOU MAY ALSO ENJOY